Tolky/KindredLogistics/README.md

 - Tired of running around from station to station to make something?
 No worries!
 Use the conveyor system to link chests and refining inventories for chain crafting!
 - Repair your gear without fetching materials yourself!

 This was a collaborative effort from Odjit (Dj) and Zfolmt [(Mitch)](https://www.patreon.com/join/4865914).
-Feel free to reach out to either of us if you have questions or need help with the mod!
+Feel free to reach out to either of us on the community discord if you have questions or need help with the mod!
 Updated for 1.1 as of 1.5.0

 [V Rising Modding Discord](https://vrisingmods.com/discord) | [How to Install Mods on BepInEx](https://wiki.vrisingmods.com/user/Mod_Install.html) | [How to Use Mods In-Game](https://wiki.vrisingmods.com/user/Using_Server_Mods.html)